-In this section, we describe a number of important details of our econometric methodology.
+This section describes a number of important details of our econometric methodology.
 We first generally explain Jordà (2005)'s local projection method that we use to estimate impulse response functions.
 We then adapt the method to our nonlinear setting.
 Finally, we outline the Global Supply Chain Pressure Index (GSCPI), developed by Benigno et al. (2022), which is used to capture the degree of supply chain pressure in the economy.